-In April 2021, we filed an IND for exarafenib with the FDA.
-The FDA cleared our IND for exarafenib in May 2021, and we initiated KN-8701, a Phase 1 clinical trial for exarafenib and began dosing exarafenib in humans in the second half of 2021.
 In January 2022, the FDA cleared our IND for KIN-3248 and we initiated KN-4802, a Phase 1 clinical trial for KIN-3248 in the first quarter of 2022 and began dosing KIN-3248 in humans in the second quarter of 2022.
-In the third quarter of 2023, we announced that the FDA cleared the IND application for KIN-7136.
+In the third quarter of 2023, we announced that the FDA cleared the IND application for KIN-316.
+In the fourth quarter of 2023, the FDA cleared the IND application for KIN-8741.
 However, we may not be able to file IND applications for other current or future product candidates on the timelines we expect.
 For example, we may experience manufacturing delays or other delays with IND enabling studies.
 Moreover, we cannot be sure that submission of an IND will result in the FDA allowing clinical trials to begin, or that, once begun, issues will not arise that suspend or terminate clinical trials.
 Additionally, even if the FDA agrees with the design and implementation of the clinical trials set forth in an IND, we cannot guarantee that it will not change its requirements in the future.
 These considerations also apply to new clinical trials we may submit as amendments to existing INDs or to a new IND.
-Any failure to file INDs on the timelines we expect or to obtain regulatory approvals for our ongoing and planned future clinical trials may prevent us from initiating or completing our clinical trials or commercializing our product candidates on a timely basis, if at all.
+Any failure to file INDs on the timelines we expect or to obtain regulatory approvals for our ongoing and planned future clinical trials may prevent us from initiating or completing our clinical trials or commercializing our product candidates on a timely basis.
+If at all.